CityScrolls logo Explore Venice ›

 This captivating two-hour walking tour of the ghetto can be extended with an optional hour to visit two synagogues.

-These top spots are steps away from Ghetto Ebraico:
+These top spots are just a short walk from Ghetto Ebraico: